hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 }
 ```

-The `Hello` bean dependes on `GreetingService` bean.
+The `Hello` bean depends on the `GreetingService` bean.
 To test the functionality of `Hello` in a Unit Test, we can use Mockito to isolate the dependency - `GreetingService`.
 In the following `HelloTest`, we created a mocked object of `GreetingService` in the tests.

 ```java
 public class HelloTest {